opentensor/developer-docs/docs/btcli/btcli-playground.md

 	:::info Challenges
 	1. Check your balance to make sure the transfer executed successfully on chain.
 	2. Switch the values to transfer TAO back from `playground-test2` to `playground-test1`.
+	3. Transfer some testnet TAO to a wallet you manage on another device.
+Just please don't take all of it.
+	4. If you have some extra testnet TAO, transfer some to the playground-test wallets to refill them.

+		*Note: Testnet TAO has no monetary value.*

 :::